Economy of Germany: Economic region

-Germany as a federation is a polycentric country and does not have a single economic center.
+Germany as a federation is a polycentric country and does not have a single economic centre.
 The stock exchange is located in Frankfurt am Main, the largest Media company (Bertelsmann SE & Co.
 KGaA) is headquartered in Gütersloh; the largest car manufacturers are in Wolfsburg (Volkswagen), Stuttgart (Mercedes-Benz and Porsche), and Munich (Audi and BMW).

 Germany is an advocate of closer European economic and political integration.
 Its commercial policies are increasingly determined by agreements among European Union (EU) members and EU single market legislation.
 Germany introduced the common European currency, the euro on 1 January 1999.
 Its monetary policy is set by the European Central Bank in Frankfurt.

 The southern states ("Bundesländer"), especially Bayern, Baden-Württemberg, and Hessen, are economically stronger than the northern states.
 One of Germany's traditionally strongest (and at the same time oldest) economic regions is the Ruhr area in the west, between Duisburg and Dortmund.
 27 of the country's 100 largest companies are located there.
 In recent years, however, the area, whose economy is based on natural resources and heavy industry, has seen a substantial rise in unemployment (2010: 8.7%).

 The economy of Bayern and Baden-Württemberg, the states with the lowest number of unemployed people (2018: 2.7%, 3.1%), on the other hand, is based on high-value products.
 Important sectors are automobiles, electronics, aerospace, and biomedicine, among others.
-Baden-Württemberg is an industrial center especially for the automobile and machine-building industry and the home of brands like Mercedes-Benz (Daimler), Porsche and Bosch.
+Baden-Württemberg is an industrial centre especially for the automobile and machine-building industry and the home of brands like Mercedes-Benz (Daimler), Porsche and Bosch.

 With the reunification on 3 October 1990, Germany began the major task of reconciling the economic systems of the two former republics.
 Interventionist economic planning ensured gradual development in eastern Germany up to the level of former West Germany, but the standard of living and annual income remains significantly higher in western German states.
-The modernization and integration of the eastern German economy continues to be a long-term process scheduled to last until the year 2019, with annual transfers from west to east amounting to roughly $80 billion.
+The modernisation and integration of the eastern German economy continues to be a long-term process scheduled to last until the year 2019, with annual transfers from west to east amounting to roughly $80 billion.
 The overall unemployment rate has consistently fallen since 2005 and reached a 20-year low in 2012.
 The country in July 2014 began legislating to introduce a federally mandated minimum wage which would come into effect on 1 January 2015.

+On 25 May 2023, a declaration of a recession in the German economy was made.
+It was reported that Gross Domestic Product (GDP) had contracted by 0.3% between January and March.
+This contraction was largely due to increased prices which discouraged consumer spending.
+The statistics office in Germany reported that household spending had dropped by 1.2% in the first quarter of the year.